keetsm1/githubers-SOEN341_Project_F25/Sprint1/Minutes/gihubers_Sprint1_Meeting3_2025-09-24.md

   <li>Ensure everyone is aligned on Sprint 1 progress(issues,subtasks...)</li>
   <li>Review current issues and adjust to a reasonable number for the first Sprint</li>
   <li>Assign one person to manage issue and subtask cleanup </li>
-  <li>Plan improvements to the meeting minutes for a more polished presentation</li>
+  <li>Assign one person to improve the meeting minutes for a more polished presentation</li>
+  <li>Assign one team member to create the GitHub project board for better Sprint management</li>
   <li>Remind team members to update their contribution logs</li>
 </ol>